These Singapore Condos Had Good Locations But Modest Gains — Here’s Why They Still Underperformed the Market

 An increase in the absolute price (quantum) can translate to a lower percentage return, just because of the bigger initial price tag.
 This is why some of the centrally located or premium developments on the list look weaker on paper, even if their owners walked away with decent absolute profits.

 That said, we can also see that some projects were simply priced so high, it was much tougher for them to see significant profits.
 A good example of this effect is Sky Everton.
-At launch in 2019, Sky Everton entered the market at roughly $2.55 million for a two-bedder; enough to make many buyers baulk.
+At launch in 2019, Sky Everton entered the market at roughly $2.55 million for a three-bedder; enough to make many buyers baulk.
 Now this did still appreciate to around $2.82 million by 2025.
 But because the starting point was already high, the percentage gains came to a very low 1.68 per cent.
 You can see the full details on Sky Everton’s performance here on Stacked Pro.

 Finally, the experiences of individual investors in these condos can vary, also based on timing.
 For example, buyers who bought earlier in the sales phases (at lower prices) may experience better returns than those who bought at resale later; so some first-hand experiences may not match the data.